FastAPI 105: Caching Strategies & Redis Patterns, Cache-Aside, Invalidation & Thundering Herd

 T=1.0: DB starts timing out → 500 errors

-In-process mutex doesn't work — each worker has its own mutex.
-12 workers, 12 simultaneous cache misses, 12 simultaneous DB queries.
+In-process mutex doesn't help here.
+Each worker has its own mutex.
+12 workers means 12 simultaneous cache misses and 12 simultaneous DB queries.
 The mutex only protects within a single process.

 The fix is a Redis-level distributed lock: